 Examination assignment 2

-We will emit obvious requirements like error handling, security, good code structure, accessible through HTTP/HTTPS, and so on.
-Of course, you will implement that without us telling you to!
-Below are some requirements for this assignment; either you choose your own implementation or use our suggestion.
-You are free to choose technical solutions like frameworks and modules for solving this assignment as long as the examiners could test your solution easily.
+Obviously you will be expected to have error handling, security, good code structure, accessible through HTTP/HTTPS, and so on.
+Below are two sets of requirements for this assignment.
+You must fulfil all the "mandatory" requirements and at least FIVE linguistic design rules in order to PASS the project for Web APIs module.
+The "linguistic design rules" are introduced in the lectures.
+Watch them!
+You are free to choose your own implementation or use our proposed suggestion.
+You are free to choose any frameworks, libraries, and modules for solving this assignment as long as the examiners could test your solution easily.

 - The API should at least support representations with application/json